Normalizations and misspecification in skill formation models: Skill formation models

 is point identified conditional on $\{Y_t\}_{t=0}^{T-1}$. \end{lemma}

-The proof follows from an extension of Kotlarski's Lemma due to \citeN{EW:12}.
-Lemma \ref{l:identjoint} shows that under Assumption \ref{a:baseline}, we can identify the distribution of a linear combination of the log skills and investments, but not the parameters in equations (\ref{eq:prod_fn})--(\ref{eq:measurement_eq_invest}), and therefore also not $\delta_t$.
-Below I discuss additional assumptions, which have been used in the literature, to achieve point identification of two sets of parameters: (i) the primitive parameters of the model (\ref{eq:prod_fn})--(\ref{eq:anchor_eq}): $\{\mu_{\theta,t,m},\lambda_{\theta,t,m}\}_{t=0,\ldots,T,m=1,2}$, $\{\mu_{I,t,m},\lambda_{I,t,m}\}_{t=0,\ldots,T-1,m=1,2}$, $\{\delta_t\}^{T-1}_{t=0}$, $\{ \beta_{0t}, \beta_{1t}, \beta_{2t}\}^{T-1}_{t=0}$, and $(\rho_0,\rho_1)$ and (ii) ``policy relevant'' parameters, such as how changes in investment or income affect the adult outcome $Q$.
-I consider various combinations of assumptions and I discuss whether certain restrictions are normalizations.
+The proof follows from an extension of Kotlarski's Lemma \cite{EW:12}.
+Lemma \ref{l:identjoint} shows that under Assumption \ref{a:baseline}, the distribution of linear combinations of log-skills and investments is identified.
+However, Assumption \ref{a:baseline} does not imply identification of the parameters in equations (\ref{eq:prod_fn})--(\ref{eq:measurement_eq_invest}), such as $\delta_t$.
+Below I discuss additional assumptions, which have been used in the literature, to achieve point identification of two sets of parameters: (i) the primitive parameters of the model (\ref{eq:prod_fn})--(\ref{eq:anchor_eq}): $\{\mu_{\theta,t,m},\lambda_{\theta,t,m}\}_{t=0,\ldots,T,m=1,2}$, $\{\mu_{I,t,m},\lambda_{I,t,m}\}_{t=0,\ldots,T-1,m=1,2}$, $\{\delta_t\}^{T-1}_{t=0}$, $\{ \beta_{0t}, \beta_{1t}, \beta_{2t}\}^{T-1}_{t=0}$, and $(\rho_0,\rho_1)$ and (ii) ``policy relevant'' parameters, such as how changes in investment or income affect $Q$.
+I consider various combinations of assumptions and I discuss in what sense restrictions are normalizations.

 There are two separate issues concerning identification and normalizations in this model.
 First, the previous literature has focused on sufficient conditions for point identification, which includes scale and location restrictions.
-However, it is unclear whether these restrictions are necessary or potentially overidentifying.
-If so, estimators are generally inconsistent.
-Second, once we have a set of restrictions that is non-overidentifying, it is important to understand which parameters and features are invariant to arbitrary scale and location restrictions.
-Although the implications in the CES case are more interesting, I start with the more transparent trans-log case in which only the second issue arises.
-As pointed out before, whether or not a restriction is a normalization depends on the specifics of the model, and we will see that certain parameters are invariant in some settings, but not in others.
+However, it is unclear whether these restrictions are necessary.
+If they instead restrict identified parameters, the model may be misspecified and estimators are generally inconsistent.
+Second, even if the restrictions simply select an element of the identified set, it is important to understand which features are invariant to arbitrary scale and location restrictions.
+Although the implications in the CES case are more interesting, I start with the more transparent trans-log case where only the second issue arises.
+As pointed out before, whether or not a restriction is a normalization depends on the model, and parameters may be invariant in some settings, but not in others.